STAND. COM. REP. NO. 32

 (3) Authorize the issuance of general obligation bonds for the Broadband Infrastructure Grant Program.

 Your Committee received testimony in support of this measure from the Department of Health, Life of the Land, Hawai‘i Primary Care Association, Transform Hawai‘i Government, Keep Your Power Hawaii, Barefoot Fitness Naturally, Mahana Weddings Maui, Aloha Freedom Coalition, Charter Communications, and numerous individuals.
 Your Committee received comments on this measure from the Department of Business, Economic Development, and Tourism; Department of Budget and Finance; Office of Information Practices; Hawaii Technology Development Corporation; and Hawaiian Telcom.

 Your Committee finds that it is critical to improve access to broadband services for residents, consumers, and businesses across the State.
 Although broadband coverage in the State is widespread, additional investment can be made to keep up with needs in rural communities to bridge the digital divide.
 The Broadband Infrastructure Grant Program proposed by this measure would facilitate deployment of infrastructure necessary to bring broadband service to unserved and underserved areas of the State.

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Water, Land, Agriculture, and Hawaiian Affairs that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1, S.D.
-1, and be placed on the calendar for Third Reading.
+As affirmed by the record of votes of the members of your Committee on Economic Development that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1191, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 1191, H.D.
+1, and be referred to your Committee on Consumer Protection & Commerce.